Checkout Step 2: Set Shipping and Billing Addresses

 • The updated cart object is returned in the response.

 • React example: in the address, the chosen country must be in the cart's region.
-So, only the countries part of the cart's region are shown.
+So, only the countries part of the cart's region are shown in the Country input.

 Approach Two: Select Customer Address#